muspan.query.query#

 relationstr or function

 An operation defining the type of comparison to perform.
+See notes below for all available options for both single value and list comparisons.
 If a function, this should be a member of python’s standard operator library.

 bypass_checksbool, optional